 Pay attention to depth

-Here are 5 of the best chicken and turkey injector recipes out there.
-In truth, these can be used interchangeably with chicken and turkey.
-The only difference is that turkey requires slightly more marinade than chicken, owing to how easily it can dry out.
+These can more or less be used interchangeably between chicken and turkey.
+The only difference is that turkey requires slightly more marinade than chicken, thanks to how easily it can dry out.

 Beer n’ Butter Poultry Injection

 This injector recipe is great for getting right in deep into the flesh of the bird, and goes perfectly with turkey.

 It’s important that this injection mix is kept warm, otherwise the butter content won’t stay liquid-like for long enough to merge with the other ingredients.
 Prepare it in a saucepan over a low heat.